 3. Changes to Status Credit earn calculations on VA

-There’s a big shake-up with Status Credits that will eventually see the price of the fare as the main factor when flying with Virgin Australia.
-From 2 April 2025, Status Credits will be earned at the following rates:
+There’s a big shake-up with Status Credits, which will eventually see the price of the fare as the main factor when flying with Virgin Australia.
+From 2 April 2025, Status Credits will be earned on new bookings at the following rates:

 • 1 Status Credit per A$24 spent on Lite fares